Take2-Cohort-1/week-18/README.md

 ## Learning objectives

+- Install server software with homebrew
+- Manage local services with `brew services start`
+- Find and offer data from MongoDB through an Express-backed API
 - Apply a test-driven development methodology
 - Write and run API tests for CRUD routes
 - Describe testing with `bun` or `npm` + `jest`